Unbiased Bike Reviews, Guides & How-To's

-Cannondale is well-known for their high-end road and mountain bikes intended for elite cyclists who aim to win races and set records.
-However, that’s not why the average cyclist buys a bike and starts riding.
+Cannondale is well-known for its high-end road and mountain bikes intended for elite cyclists who aim to win races and set records.
+However, that’s not the main reason why average cyclists buy a bike and start riding.

 Let’s take a closer look at all the models in stock and talk about their strengths and weaknesses.

 Cannondale Quick is a line of urban commuter bikes with more than reasonable price tags.
 It stands out from the competition by offering a blend of affordability, speed, aesthetics, and reliability that the name “Cannondale” comes with.

 In essence, these are high-speed urban commuters on workdays that double-up as recreational and fitness bikes on the weekends.